Is it Possible to File a Business Interruption Claim Due to COVID-19?

 Even if an insurance clause does not include viral protection, there is still hope.
 In the past month, members of the U.S. House of Representatives have discussed the issue with major insurance companies.
 These talks focus on extending insurance coverage and providing aid for America’s businesses.
 While such changes may or may not happen, there are federal lawmakers fighting for expanded Coronavirus insurance coverage.

-Like everything else during the Coronavirus outbreak, business interruption and property damage insurance claims may be difficult to decipher.
+Like everything else during the Coronavirus outbreak, business interruption and insurance claims may be difficult to decipher.
 Your business needs help during this difficult time but you may learn your insurance cannot meet your current needs.